opsdis/aci-exporter/examples/DEVNET-2210/README.md

 # Environment

 This examples assumes that all the components used are running on top of a Kubernetes Cluster.
-The Kubernetes cluster used for this examples is provides the following:
+The Kubernetes cluster used for this examples provides the following:
 - [Longhorn Persistent Storage](https://longhorn.io)
 - [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx)
 - [The kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)